codahale/veil-go/README.md

 ### Passphrase-Based Encryption

-To safely store secret keys, `veil.balloon-kdf` is used with a 32-byte random salt to derive a key.
+To safely store secret keys, `veil.pbenc` is used with a 32-byte random salt to encrypt the secret key.
+This integrates a memory-hard password hashing algorithm, Balloon Hashing, with authenticated encryption.
-The secret key is encrypted with `veil.authenc.secret-key`.

 ## What's the point